Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 1. Update `special.seterr`, `special.errstate`, `special.geterr` to access and update the state in each extension module, taking care that the state remains synchronized.

-2. Extract the error handling state and primitives for managing it into a shared library that would be a dependency for each of the extension modules.
+2. Extract the error handling state and primitives for managing it into a shared library that each extension module would be dependent on.

-As you've correctly guessed, we chose to create a shared library, which seemed like the more principled option [^7].
+We chose to create a shared library because it seemed like the more principled option [^7].
 As the saying goes: we do things not because they are easy, but because we thought they would be easy [^8].

 ## Static vs dynamic linking

-Now for some background information to make sure everyone's on the same page.
+Now for some background information.
 I'll try to make things self contained enough that the remainder of the article can be still followed by Python programmers without much or any experience working directly with compiled code.
-As an entrypoint, let's review the structure of C programs.
+Let's review the structure of C programs.
 Below I've annotated the classic hello world program [^9].
 Every C program must have a single function `main` where execution begins.
-Within `main` one can use functions and data structures which were defined outside of `main`.
-Here we use a function `printf` from the C standard library.

 ### hello_world.c